mitchelltmarino/Movie-Profitability-Classifier/README.md

 ## Empirical Evaluation

-I implemented four machine models to predict whether a film will be profitable or not.
-Each of the models I implemented are well suited for binary classification problems such as predicting movie profitability.
+I implemented four machine models using [scikit-learn](https://scikit-learn.org/stable/) to predict whether a film will be profitable or not.
+Each of the models I implemented are well suited for the binary classification problem at hand (i.e. predicting movie profitability).

 Before placing the datasets into the machine learning models, I standardized the values into the range [0, 1].
 Additionally, every model was trained and tested by using 10-fold cross validation.

 ### K Nearest Neighbours (KNN)

 The first algorithm I attempted was the K Nearest Neighbours algorithm, with Euclidean Distance for the distance metric.
 To find the optimal value for K, which I found to be 22, I iteratively trained and tested the model for K values 1 to 40.

 KNN performed reasonably well considering how simple it is, and it did not require any training time due to its lazy nature.
 Thus, it was my fastest trained model.